 The primary aim is to examine the first light in the Universe - those objects which formed shortly after the Big Bang.
 Further aims include: looking at how galaxies form and evolve, studying the birth of stars and planets, looking at our own Solar System, and studying the properties of exoplanets.

-The James Webb Space Telescope honours NASA's second administrator, James E. Webb, who headed the agency from February 1961 to October 1968.
+The James Webb Space Telescope honours NASA's second administrator, James E. Webb, who headed the agency from February 1961 to October 1968, at the time of the Apollo programme.
 The James Webb Space Telescope (JWST) was formerly known as the Next Generation Space Telescope (NGST).

 The JWST observatory includes three main elements, the Integrated Science Instrument Module (ISIM), the Optical Telescope Element (OTE) and the Spacecraft Element which comprises the spacecraft bus and the sunshield.
 Some of the key characteristics of JWST are: